Tuesday, 23 September 2014

 Cost Accounting

-The total costs incurred like salaries, wages, administration expenses are maintained product-wise and stage-wise for each process and product to calculate costs at different stages and for different products individually.
-Only then can the management control the costs at each level and determine the price for selling the product.
+The total costs incurred, like salaries, wages, and administrative expenses, are maintained product-wise and stage-wise for each process and product.
+This facilitates calculating costs at different stages and for each product individually.
+Only then can their management control the costs at each level and determine the price for selling their products.

 Financial Accounting

-This branch deals with maintenance of accounting records like Cash book, Bank book, Main ledger (General Ledger), Customers and Sales Books and Purchase Ledger, etc. All these records are to be perfectly maintained accurately to prepare the Profit & Loss Account and Balance Sheets of the company which enables the Taxman to verify whether the tax is being properly calculated and deposited.
-It also enables the management and Board of Directors to know about the financial position of the company.
+This branch is responsible for maintaining accounting records such as the Cash Book, Bank Book, Main Ledger (General Ledger), Customer and Sales Books, Purchase Ledger, etc. These records must be maintained accurately to prepare the company's Profit & Loss Account and Balance Sheets, which enable the Taxman to verify whether the tax is being properly calculated and deposited.
+It also enables the management and Board of Directors to understand the company's financial position.

 Management Accounting

-This also is an important accounting branch.
-This branch deals with the preparation of various monthly, weekly and yearly reports of Cash Flow, Funds Flow and Budget estimates compared with actual expenses.
-These reports give the management from time to time, the information regarding the progress of the company, its financial status, and makes them take important decisions for an efficient running of the business.
+This is also an important accounting branch.
+This branch deals with the preparation of various monthly, weekly, and yearly reports, like Cash Flow, Funds Flow, and Budget.
+They are compared with actual expenses.
+These reports provide information to management regarding the progress of the company, its financial status, and enable them to take important decisions for the efficient running of the business.

-Besides these main branches of accounting, there are other branches like Government accounting, Tax accounting, Audit accounting, Fiduciary accounting (dealing with accounts on behalf of other minors) and Fund accounting, etc.
+Besides these main branches of accounting, there are other branches like Government accounting, Tax accounting, Audit accounting, Fiduciary accounting (dealing with accounts on behalf of minors), and Fund accounting, and other branches